Cleveland Guardians: Curse of Rocky Colavito

 Lane also engineered a unique trade of managers in mid-season 1960, sending Joe Gordon to the Tigers in exchange for Jimmy Dykes.
 Lane left the team in 1961, but ill-advised trades continued.
 In 1965, the Indians traded pitcher Tommy John, who would go on to win 288 games in his career, and 1966 Rookie of the Year Tommy Agee to the White Sox to get Colavito back.

-Indians' pitchers also set numerous strikeout records.
+However, Indians' pitchers set numerous strikeout records.
 They led the league in K's every year from 1963 to 1968, and narrowly missed in 1969.
 The 1964 staff was the first to amass 1,100 strikeouts, and in 1968, they were the first to collect more strikeouts than hits allowed.

 Move to the AL East division

 The 1970s were not much better, with the Indians trading away several future stars, including Graig Nettles, Dennis Eckersley, Buddy Bell and 1971 Rookie of the Year Chris Chambliss, for a number of players who made no impact.

 Constant ownership changes did not help the Indians.
 In 1963, Daley's syndicate sold the team to a group headed by general manager Gabe Paul.
-Three years later, Paul sold the Indians to Vernon Stouffer, of the Stouffer's frozen-food empire.
+Three years later, Paul sold the Indians to Vernon Stouffer, of the Stouffer Corporation empire.
 Prior to Stouffer's purchase, the team was rumored to be relocated due to poor attendance.
 Despite the potential for a financially strong owner, Stouffer had some non-baseball related financial setbacks and, consequently, the team was cash-poor.
 In order to solve some financial problems, Stouffer had made an agreement to play a minimum of 30 home games in New Orleans with a view to a possible move there.
 After rejecting an offer from George Steinbrenner and former Indian Al Rosen, Stouffer sold the team in 1972 to a group led by Cleveland Cavaliers and Cleveland Barons owner Nick Mileti.
 Steinbrenner went on to buy the New York Yankees in 1973.

 Only five years later, Mileti's group sold the team for $11 million to a syndicate headed by trucking magnate Steve O'Neill and including former general manager and owner Gabe Paul.
 O'Neill's death in 1983 led to the team going on the market once more.
-O'Neill's nephew Patrick O'Neill did not find a buyer until real estate magnates Richard and David Jacobs purchased the team in 1986.
+O'Neill's nephew Patrick O'Neill did not find a buyer until real estate magnates Richard E. and David H. Jacobs purchased the team in 1986.